42nd US Colored Infantry

 The 42nd US Colored Infantry was a "disability" regiment or "Invalid Corp."
 Men served in the 42nd who were "unfit for field service yet fit for common garrison duty."
 Typical reasons for such a transfer were old age, rheumatism, hernias, heart disease and hemorrhoids.

-• Pvt.
-Amos Potter enlisted in Company H on December 13, 1863.
-He was born in Williamson County around 1815 and enlisted in Columbia.
-He mustered in Jan.
-8, 1864 at Shelbyville.
 Pvt.
-Potter died in a Huntsville hospital of acute dysentery/typhoid fever on Oct.
+Amos Potter was born in Williamson County around 1815, making him one of the oldest identified USCT veterans from the area.
+He enlisted in Columbia, TN, on December 13, 1863, at the age of 48.
+Potter died in a Huntsville, AL hospital of acute dysentery/typhoid fever on Oct.
 9, 1865.
 He was initially buried in the Huntsville Cemetery.
-Most of those graves were relocated to the Chattanooga National Cemetery but his headstone has not been located.
+Most of those graves were relocated to the Chattanooga National Cemetery, but his headstone has not been located.
+Pvt.
+Potter’s paver has been sponsored anonymously.

 Organized by Thomas Jefferson Morgan